San Bernardino Valley: Mass transportation

 Although a high percentage of valley residents drive their own cars, there are several available options for mass transit.
 The largest bus agency in the Greater San Bernardino area is Omnitrans, which covers virtually the entire valley.
 The Omni lines also meet lines for Foothill Transit and Riverside Transit Agency buses, providing connectivity to Riverside County and Los Angeles County.

 The area is also served by Metrolink's San Bernardino Line and the Inland Empire–Orange County Line.
 These lines lead to the Los Angeles and San Diego metropolitan areas.
+It has Amtrak service at San Bernardino Santa Fe Depot and Ontario station (Amtrak).

 Railroad

 The two main railroads in the valley are Union Pacific (UP) and BNSF.
 Both have extensive yards in the valley and it is an important area for national movement of goods.
 UP tracks enter the valley from the south alongside the BNSF tracks in Colton/Grand Terrace.
 They then continue north until the Colton Crossing, where they then turn east.
 Union Pacific also has a second set of tracks that were the Southern Pacific tracks until they took over SP.
 These tracks enter the valley from the west through Ontario, passing alongside I-10 until Loma Linda, where they turn and exit the valley to the southeast.
 The BNSF track enters the valley from the south by Colton/Grand Terrace as well, but continues north at the Colton Crossing.
 It then enters the intermodal and car transfer yards, where it turns east for about one mile.
 It then turns north again, running alongside I-215 until it meets I-15 in Devore and exits the valley via the Cajon Pass.
 Union Pacific also has a line that exits the valley through the pass.
 The Colton Crossing, located in Colton, is the point where the tracks of the two companies cross.